kris701/zoraxyfail2ban/readme.md

 To use this plugin, you must first have fail2ban installed.

 > [!WARNING]
 > This does NOT work with docker!!!
-This plugin uses the `fail2ban-client` CLI tool to work, which is not accessible in a docker environment (to my knowledge)
+This plugin uses the `fail2ban-client` CLI tool to work, which is not accessible in a docker environment (to my knowledge).
-> If you manages to find a way to get Fail2Ban to work with docker in a way where the CLI tool can be called from Zoraxy, please make a PR.
+> If you manage to find a way to get Fail2Ban to work with docker in a way where the CLI tool can be called from Zoraxy and the entire proxy routing still works, please make a PR.

 ## Fail2Ban